 The SCRA Interest Rate – Know When and How to Calculate It!

-This benefit unique to servicemembers also offers an interest rate of 6%, with a recent interest rate reduction of 4%.
+This unique benefit for servicemembers also offers a 6% interest rate, with a recent 4% reduction.

 Interest Rate